Service catalog

 -

-If yes, hover over the workflow process where you want to add the new workflow (even the current workflow process) until icons display to the right and click Add to create a new workflow node.
+If yes, hover over the workflow process where you want to add the new workflow (even the current one) until icons display to the right and click Add to create a new workflow node.

 If you want to add the new workflow after all existing processes have occurred, click Add at the bottom of the list of existing workflows.